 - $NAAD: Same as $NYAD, only different.

 - $NAHLR: New High/Low Ratio

 There are many other exchanges such as AMEX, TSX, and TSX Ventures, which also have commonly tracked indicators.
 All these indicators have varying data history and frequencies and may or may not reset daily.

 By analyzing these indicators, investors predict how the market will react in the near future and thereby use such insights in making investing decisions.

 This article has been a guide to what is Market Indicators and its definition.
-Here we discuss different types (Breadth & Sentiment Indicators) of Market Indicators along with examples.
+Here we discuss how to use market indicators along with its types (Breadth & Sentiment Indicators) & examples.
 You can learn more about financing from the following articles –